 2. Nimmanhaemin – Where to Stay in Chiang Mai for Nightlife

 Offering a complete contrast to Chiang Mai’s Old City, Nimmanhaemin is modern, youthful, trendy, and upbeat.

-It’s the best area to stay in Chiang Mai for nightlife and the digital nomad ex-pat scene, you’ll also find plentiful restaurants and terrific places to shop.
+It’s the best area to stay in Chiang Mai for nightlife and the digital nomad ex-pat scene, and you’ll also find plentiful restaurants and terrific places to shop.
 There are several quirky attractions and cultural sites too.

-That said, however, the nightlife in the Old City is good too.
+The nightlife in the Old City is good too.
 You’ll find more of a backpacker vibe there; whereas, Thais go out in the Nimman area.

 Best Hostel in Nimmanhaemin: Alexa Hostel

 A top place for travellers who want to meet other cool folks, socialise, and enjoy a comfortable Chiang Mai base, Alexa Hostel has mixed and female-only dorms and private doubles with shared bathrooms.